196 East Commerce Street

 Perhaps the most common cases heard in New Jersey municipal courts are traffic violations, such as speeding, failing to have the proper license or insurance documentation, or reckless driving.
-But these courts are also responsible for addressing a wide range of other matters, including more impactful charges such as driving while intoxicated.
+But these courts are also responsible for addressing a wide range of other matters, including more serious charges such as driving while intoxicated.
 You will also appear before a municipal court judge if you are charged with such infractions as:

-If you receive a ticket or citation to appear in municipal court, it can be tempting to dismiss the matter as a minor inconvenience.
+If you receive a traffic ticket or citation to appear in municipal court, it can be tempting to dismiss the matter as a minor inconvenience.
 It may seem like the easy way out is to simply plead guilty to the offense, pay the fine and be on your way.
 You may believe that you can fight the charges on your own and go toe-to-toe with experienced and strong-minded prosecutors who are determined to obtain a conviction.

 Those are decisions you may quickly come to regret.

 Sometimes, more serious charges such as robbery, auto theft or assault are originally filed in municipal court but subsequently transferred to superior court where the consequences of a conviction can be significantly greater and include considerable time in jail.